advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 If the show was red hot, the weather was anything but.
 Saturday night set a record with a low of fourteen below: I think there are still some dealers who are waiting for that frozen beer bottle between their hands to thaw out.

 Which begs the question: why?
-The reason for V-Twin is to focus on the HD market only, putting out the No Vacancy to ATVs, personal watercraft, scooters, fertilizer spreaders, chain saw sharpeners, etc. That’s the reason Dealer Expo booked their show in the Midwest, in Winter, so dealers who carry multiple lines had a chance to see all kinds of stuff under one roof when they weren’t likely to be doing much of anything else other than ice fishing.
-Not surprisingly, the very dealers who have a tough time selling bikes in winter tend to concentrate in the Midwest.
-If frozen sidewalks were such a draw, the Super Bowl would be a Green Bay no brainer.
+The reason offered by Dealer Expo for booking their show in the Midwest, in Winter, is so dealers who carry multiple lines have a chance to see all kinds of stuff under one roof when they weren’t likely to be doing much of anything else other than ice fishing.

 dave perewitz